Ieva Pulvere

-Ieva Pulvere (née Krastiņa; born 22 July 1990) is a Latvian basketball player for Galatasaray and Latvia women's national basketball team.
+Ieva Pulvere (née Krastiņa; born 22 July 1990) is a Latvian basketball player for TTT Riga and Latvia women's national basketball team.

 Club career

+Galatasaray

 On 12 August 2022, she signed with Galatasaray of the Turkish Women's Basketball Super League (TKBL).

+As of July 2023, his contract has expired.
+Galatasaray club said goodbye to the player on July 6, 2023 by publishing a thank you message.

 National team career

 Krastiņa is two-time bronze medallist of the FIBA Europe Under-20 Championship.
 She is 2009 Latvian champion.